 The director shall publish the intention to declare an area a wild, scenic, or recreational river area at least once in a newspaper of general circulation in each county, any part of which is within the area, and shall send written notice of the intention to the legislative authority of each county, township, and municipal corporation and to each conservancy district established under Chapter 6101. of the Revised Code, any part of which is within the area, and to the director of transportation, the director of development, the director of administrative services, and the director of environmental protection.
 The notices shall include a copy of a map and description of the area.

 After thirty days from the last date of publication or dispatch of written notice as required in this section, the director shall enter a declaration in the director's journal that the area is a wild river area, scenic river area, or recreational river area.
 When so entered, the area is a wild, scenic, or recreational river area, as applicable.
-The director, after thirty days' notice as prescribed in this section and upon the approval of the recreation and resources commission created in section 1501.04 of the Revised Code, may terminate the status of an area as a wild river area, scenic river area, or recreational river area by an entry in the director's journal.
+The director, after thirty days' notice as prescribed in this section , may terminate the status of an area as a wild river area, scenic river area, or recreational river area by an entry in the director's journal.

 Declaration by the director that an area is a wild, scenic, or recreational river area does not authorize the director or any governmental agency or political subdivision to restrict the use of land by the owner thereof or any person acting under the landowner's authority or to enter upon the land and does not expand or abridge the regulatory authority of any governmental agency or political subdivision over the area.